caugustine2022/resume/README.md

 ##### *Average Hrs/Wk: 40*

-* Worked in a team to build and managed robust CI/CD pipelines; collaborated with development teams to optimize build processes, and improve code quality, resulting in faster and more reliable software releases.
+* Worked in a team to build and manage robust CI/CD pipelines; collaborated with development teams to optimize build processes, and improve code quality, resulting in faster and more reliable software releases.
 * Managed and enhanced the CI/CD infrastructure using Jenkins, GitHub CI/CD, SonarQube for code quality checks, and other tools to automate build, test, and deployment processes.
 * Automated infrastructure provisioning and configuration management using tools such as Ansible, ensuring consistent development, testing, and production environments.
 * Implemented containerization solutions with Docker, enabling portability and scalability of applications.
 Then, orchestrated container deployments and managed Kubernetes clusters for efficient application scaling and management.